TaireruLLC/gitbase/README.md

 # GitBase

 GitBase is a Python package for custom databases powered by GitHub, with encryption using `cryptography`.
 It allows you, as a python developer to have a quick and easy to use database without learning a whole new programming language.
+Furthermore, we offer offline backups for users of your application, this means their data can be saved, loaded, and deleted even if they have no internet.
+Moreover, the online version will be updated based on which file, the offline or online, is the latest.

+## Latest Updates:
+* Offline data saving system
+* Example code function 'gitbase.GitBase.generate_example()'
+* Better password handling

 ## Installation